 6. Use your expertise

-You can also use your expertise to find gaps in the market.
+Utilize your expertise to identify market gaps and develop solutions that reflect the evolving market demands and target audience interests.
 What are you passionate about, and what needs do you see that are not being met?

 Once you’ve identified a gap, it’s time to take action.
 Create a strategy to fill that gap and make sure that your target market is aware of it.